latent-variable/Real_time_fallacy_detection/README.md

 You can configure the audio input and outsource in the `settings.ini`.
 - **device_input_name = VB-Audio**  <- must have
 - **device_output_name = Headphones (2- Razer** <- replace with your own
+*Note: when the application loads if will redirect the audio back to the output device

 [LLM Settings]
 - **instruction_template = mistral-openorca** <- replace with the model specific template

-*Note: when the application loads if will redirect the audio back to the output device
+*Note: this is a custom template, which you will likely note have in your text-generation-webui

 Rename the `api_key.txt.template` to `api_key.txt` and add your OpenAI API key to it.